Set up an image URL proxy whitelist

 - At the bottom, click Save.

-It can take up to an hour for changes to propagate to user accounts.
 You can track prior changes under Admin console audit log.

 Guidelines for applying the Image URL proxy whitelist setting